kenzylouis/my-site/README.md

 # my-site

 To get started, start a Python virtual environment.
-You can use one of python's popular tool to manage virtual evnvironent, `pipenv`.
-[Here](https://pipenv-es.readthedocs.io/es/stable/){:target="_blank"} is the link to the docs.
+You can use one of python's popular tool to manage virtual evnvironent, `pipenv`. <a href="https://pipenv-es.readthedocs.io/es/stable/" target="_blank">Here</a> is the link to the docs.

 To Install pipenv with pip:
 ```shell